shikokuchuo/mirai/README.md

 Minimalist async evaluation framework for R.

-未来 みらい mirai is the Japanese word for future.
+未来 みらい mirai is Japanese for ‘future’.

 An extremely simple and lightweight method for concurrent / parallel code execution, built on the nanonext R package and NNG (Nanomsg Next